isaacsnewaccount/GraphicsApp/README.md

 The dependencies are local to the project and statically linked for greater portability.

+## License
+All copyright and intellectual property rights pertaining to the materials, content, and any associated creations herein are owned by Isaacsnewaccount under jurisdiction of U.S copyright law.
+Noncommercial personal use is permitted.

 ## Build setup
 ### Download GLAD and GLFW